 Scotland is a very small town located in the state of Connecticut.
 With a population of 1,578 people and just one neighborhood, Scotland is the 164th largest community in Connecticut.

-Because occupations involving physical labor dominate the local economy, Scotland is generally considered to be a blue-collar town.
-37.65% of the Scotland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Scotland, you'll notice that it is more blue-collar than most other communities in America.
+37.65% of Scotland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Scotland is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Scotland who work in management occupations (11.63%), healthcare (10.85%), and sales jobs (8.63%).

 The education level of Scotland citizens is substantially higher than the typical US community, as 29.07% of adults in Scotland have at least a bachelor's degree.